lhndo/LH-Stinger/README.md

 - Genuine high-quality motion system components
 - Entire motion system based on high preload MGN12H linear guide rails
 - Fully belt-driven with minimal belt paths
-- 9mm 2GT belt in symmetrical configuration for Y-axis
+- 9mm 2GT belt in symmetrical configuration for the Y-axis
 - 6mm 2GT belts for the rest of the axis
 - Independent Z stepper motors with Z Tilt capability for the X-axis
-- Lightweight dual plate carbon fiber bed carriage with integrated tensioner and compatible with different bed sizes
+- Lightweight dual plate carbon fiber bed carriage with integrated tensioner and compatible with different bed sizes and carriage configurations
 - Rigid bed mount
 - Bearing supported Y-axis stepper motor shafts in double shear mounts
 - High torque LDO-42STH48-2504AC stepper motors supplied with 36V for the X and Y-axis